 All employees of the care home should be given appropriate training and resources to protect themselves from potential hazards.
 The care home has a duty of care to their employees to provide these measures in order to avoid accidents at work.

-A good example of a liable care home could be that the management have not provided a sufficient number of staff to look after the residents.
+A good example of a liable care home could be that the management has not provided a sufficient number of staff to look after the residents.
 An accident could have occurred to an employee or a resident as a result of this negligence.

 A compensation claim may also be sought by a care home employee if they feel like they have not been trained to the proper standard.